 The installation steps shown refers to the passenger side spindle.
 All steps are to be repeated on the driver side.
-For instruction purposes, the spindle is shown as removed, but this installation can be done with the spindle installed on the truck.
+For instruction purposes, the spindle has been removed, but it is not necessary to remove the spindle to install new brakes.